 Hello, everyone, I am new to this site and I need some help.
 My husband and I got married this past June at the courthouse.
 This time around, I want to renew our vows in a Catholic church, but he is Roman Catholic and I am not.
 Also, he has not been to church since he was little.

-What is the process we go through to renew our vows at the church even though I’m not roman catholic?
+What is the process we go through to renew our vows at the church even though I’m not Roman Catholic?
 I read something about how our marriage has to be blessed.
-I would greatly appreciate it if i can get any information.
-Thank you so much.
+I would greatly appreciate it if I can get any information.

-First, the vow renewal isn’t always a religious experience, although it can be.
+First things first, the vow renewal isn’t always a religious experience, although it can be.
 However, I would think the priest (diocese) would insist on performing that service only when the couple is both of the Catholic faith.
-I’ll let our expert on Catholisim speak to that.
+I’ll let our expert on Catholicism speak to that.

 As for whether or not you need to convert to Catholicism, that is not as clear.
-There are some points of canon (Church) law that are left up to each diocesan bishop to interpret.
+There are some points of canon (Church) law that is left up to each diocesan bishop to interpret.